Syntonic Phototherapy | Restoring Visual Function and Balance Through Light

 - Some weight loss, despite greater yet more appropriate appetite

 Every patient responds differently to treatment since all brains are unique, but most are surprised at the gains acquired.
-If you are interested in hearing more about syntonic phototherapy or if you have any questions, don’t hesitate to call Brain Vision Institute and schedule a consultation.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If you are interested in hearing more about syntonic phototherapy or if you have any questions, don’t hesitate to call Brain Vision Institute and schedule a consultation.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.